emannav/L-Systems/diary.md

 # Lindenmayer Systems Project Diary

+### Entry 21 - April 10<sup>th</sup>
+I don't know how to approach the GUI issue anymore.
+I've worked on and implemented a stochastic L-system.
+With the current setup not having a navigable interface, I will have to remove some of the fractal productions so that there is space on the initial window to also hold the stochastic productions.
+Haven't figured out how exactly to set that up, but will work on that next.
+I've been considering how to take and use keyboard inputs to maybe maneuver something GUI-adjacent with that instead.
+It is clear that I am unlikely to have a properly traversable interface, but I can still try a basic input-output concept.<br>
+For report reference - the probability consideration with selecting outputs came from [codingtechroom](https://codingtechroom.com/question/generate-weighted-random-numbers-java), and the example used is already in the report theory (mention again in software engineering section?)

 ### Entry 20 - April 9<sup>th</sup>
 I attempted to look at my problem a different way.
 I will be abandoning the LazyGui branch as I don't think there's anything else I can do with it if the most basic output isn't working.
 During my initial research I had found the L-System examples